romanRegmi/Apex-Learning/Apex/OOPs/Encaptulation/README.md

 Abstract method is acts like a template and has no logic in it.
 Any subclass needs to implement its methods.
 Whereas a virtual class has a default implementation for its methods which can be overriden by subclass.
 An abstract class can have a virtual method and a virtual class can have an abstract method.

+## When to use which?
+* Pick an interface over an abstract class when you need to enforce a contract ensuring child classes provide specific method implementations, but you do not need to share any common code or logic.

+* Virtual methods should be used instead of abstract methods when you want to provide a default implementation of a method that can be optionally overridden by child classes.